testdrivenio/flask-spa-auth/DRAFT.md

-# uthenticate Single-Page Apps with Session Cookies

-TODO: potential titles:

-1. Authentication with Flask and Single Page Apps
-1. Session-based Auth with Flask for Single Page Apps
+# Session-based Auth with Flask for Single Page Apps
-1. Authenticate Single-Page Apps with Session Cookies
-1. Session-based Auth for Flask and Single Page Apps
-1. Authentication with Cookies for a Flask Single Page App

 In this article, we'll look at how to authenticate Single-Page Applications (SPAs) with session-based authentication.
 We're going to use Flask as our backend with Flask-Login for managing sessions.
 The frontend will be built with Svelte, a JavaScript framework designed for building rich user interfaces.